 I challenge you to try this for a week and see if you can feel the difference.

-What do you do to stay healthy and avoid those hidden sugars?
+What do you do to stay healthy?
 We invite you to share your ideas in the box below.